MysticFyr3/Prettify-Workday/README.md

 A Chromium web extension designed to transform the Workday interface into a cleaner, more readable, and professional workspace.
 This project focusses on improving data density and visual hierarchy in tables, fieldsets, and other common Workday structures.

-**NOTE**: *This extension is optimized for the UBC Workday tenant but designed to work across generic Workday instances.*
+**NOTE**: *This extension was created and optimized for the UBC Workday tenant; it may work across other Workday instances.*

 ## Highlighted Features